-1. The management charges due relate to expenses owed by the Company to affiliates within the group, namely Legal & General Resources Bermuda Limited ('LGRB') and Legal & General Resources Limited.
+The management charges due relate to expenses owed by the Company to affiliates within the Group, namely LGRB and Legal & General Resources Limited.
 These charges have accrued over the year and relate to the operation costs including employee benefits.
 Legal & General Resources Limited which employs all UK staff, charges all of its costs pertaining to secondees to LGRB from the UK offices.
-LGRB employs Bermuda based staff and incurs all costs of operation, 100% of which is recharged to the Company.
+LGRB employs Bermuda based staff and incurs all costs of operation.